emmogrin/Blockcast-Termux/README.md

 ---

-2. RESTORE ON NEW VPS / NEW MACHINE
+2. RESTORE ON NEW VPS / NEW MACHINE ( SKIP IF YOU ARE NOT CHANGING DEVICES)

 After setting up Docker and running the node once (docker compose up -d), stop it: